VauntDev/docs/docs/introduction/installation.md

 :::danger

-Vaunt can be uninstalled at any time by visting your app installation settings.
+Vaunt can be uninstalled at any time by visiting your app installation settings.

 On GitHub, This can be found under `Settings->Installations` for users and `Settings->GitHub Apps` for organizations.